 Over Hat Trick Soccer’s and the Odeum Sports & Expo Center’s almost 40-year history, all the major Chicago area soccer leagues have called the Odeum their home field at one time or another.
-Three of Chicago’s semi-professional indoor soccer leagues currently call the Odeum Sports & Expo Center their home during the winter months and draw over 21,000 spectators each week.
+CLASA soccer league and the Inter-Americana soccer league both played their indoor soccer seasons for many years at the Odeum.
+Currently, three of Chicago’s semi-professional indoor soccer leagues now call the Odeum Sports & Expo Center their home during the winter months and draw over 21,000 spectators each week.

 - National Soccer League plays their games Friday nights

 - Hispano Soccer League of Chicago‘s games are played on Saturday afternoons

 - Metropolitan Soccer League plays their games on Sunday afternoons.

 Hispano’s championship games alone each March can draw more than 3000 spectators.